Irish neutrality: United Nations peacekeeping

-Weapons trade
+Weapons control

 A 2004 report by Forfás noted that the policy of neutrality is a factor in Ireland's lack of an arms industry and strict export controls on weapons.
 The latter were previously enforced by the Control of Exports (Goods and Technology) Order 2009, a statutory instrument made under the Control of Exports Act 1983.
 The 2009 order was replaced by the Control of Exports (Goods and Technology) Order 2012, which reflects the 2008 EU Common Position on Arms Exports.
 The 2004 Forfás report noted concerns about dual-use technology and the use as weapons components of products from major Irish export industries such as chemicals, telecommunications equipment, computer chips and software.
 The state is also bound by EU regulations and international arms control treaties.
 In 2017, four export licence applications were refused for dual-use items.
+In the 1980s and early 1990s, successive governments rebuffed proposals by companies including Eurometaal and Thyssen Henschel to establish arms manufacturing and repair plants in the state, on the grounds that it might compromise neutrality and that there was then no specific legislation limiting the area to which the arms could be exported.